agausmann/perftree/README.md

 [Stockfish][stockfish] if you haven't already, and make sure you can run it from the command line with the command `stockfish`.

-Install the `perftree` program from the crates.io repository with `cargo`:
+Install the `perftree` CLI application from the crates.io repository with `cargo`:

 ```
-cargo install perftree
+cargo install perftree-cli
 ```

 ## Usage